 Peter Island / Cooper Island

 These adjacent private islands can be the perfect escape for the explorer.
-Peter Island is home to the beautiful Peter Island Resort.
-There are beautiful coves to visit along with many shopping and restaurant choices.
+Peter Island is home to The Willy T pirate ship and the beautiful Peter Island Resort.
+There are breathtaking coves to visit along with many shopping and restaurant choices.
 Cooper Island is a great place to stop and have lunch either on your way back from Virgin Gorda or after visiting Peter Island.

 Explore the Shores of St. John